bacalhau-project/docs.bacalhau.org/tutorials/index.md

 ---
-sidebar_label: "Examples"
+sidebar_label: 'Bacalhau in a nutshell'
-sidebar_position: 3
+sidebar_position: 1
 ---
-# Examples

 Bacalhau comes pre-loaded with exciting examples to showcase its abilities and help get you started.